How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 How To Use CPT 90837 Without Triggering Audits

 Longer sessions and even the slightest suspicions that you used the wrong billing code can trigger an audit.
-Try not to let this worry you though, in fact, you’re well within your right as a therapist to bill your client and their insurer for a full hour of your time.
+Try not to let this worry you though.
+In fact, you’re well within your right as a therapist to bill your client and their insurer for a full hour of your time.

 Here’s a quick recap of the key dos and don’ts when using CPT code 90837 to keep pesky audits and other issues from cropping up, while ensuring you get paid correctly.